buildbot/buildbot/README.md

 `buildbot create_master` and `buildbot upgrade_master` need to be upgraded to handle whatever setup is required for the new web service.
 The upgrade process should make whatever modifications are required, or at least tell the user what directories are no longer used, e.g., templates.

-## Database ##

-### Schema Changes ###
+### Track Triggered Builds ###

-* Remove ``is_dir`` from the changes table (and ignore/remove it everywhere else)
-* Add ``changesources`` :runner:
-* add a parent-child 1-N relationship table for triggered and promoted build Should that be buildid 1-N buildsetid or buildid 1-N buildid?
+Add a parent-child 1-N relationship table for triggered and promoted build Should that be buildid 1-N buildsetid or buildid 1-N buildid?

-### DB API Changes ###

-* Use None/NULL, not -1, as the "no results yet" sentinel value in buildsets and buildrequests :runner:
-* Make `completeBuildSet` return true if the database claims to have updated the row, and use that to narrow the race condition in `maybeBuildsetComplete`
-* Use sa.Text instead of sa.String(LEN), so we have unlimited-length strings.
-  Where indexes -- especially unique indexes -- are required on these columns, add sha1 hash columns and index those.
-  Among other advantages, this will allow MySQL databases to use the vastly superior InnoDB table type.
-* Rather than naming builders, build requests should use a foreign key to reference the builders table. :runner:
-* Convert master, builder, and scheduler names to identifiers, removing use of hashes :runner:

-### Documentation ###
+### Coordinate Messages and Data ###

+We currently have a DB API which may use a backend DB without read-after-write consistency, due to replication delay.
+And we have an MQ API which introduces an unbounded propagation delay in messages.

+So it's possible to receive a message about a change, say a build finishing, after which a DB query still shows the build as unfinished.
+Likewise, it's possible to see an updated value from a DB query long before the corresponding message arrives.

+This causes problems.
+For example, a user might want an event for every build triggered for a particular buildset.
+The naive approach is to get the list of current builds for that buildset, and subscribe to builds with that buildset in the future.
+Given the timing discrepancies, though, this approach may either miss builds for which a message has already been sent but which is not in the DB yet; or double-report a build which is already in the DB but for which the message has not yet been delivered.

+I don't have any good solutions to this.

+## Later ##

+These tasks are far down the road, but things we don't want to forget.

+* Remove `listBuilderNames` and `getPendingBuildTimes` methods from BaseScheduler when they are no longer used.

+* Builds' status strings are not handled like they were in the 0.8.x version.
+  The old handling should be characterized and, roughly at least, reproduced.

 * Document Buildbot's behavior for a DBA: isolation assumptions, dependencies on autogenerated IDs, read-after-write expectations, buildrequest claiming, buildset completion detection

-### Miscellaneous ###

-* Look carefully at race conditions around masters being marked inactive
 * Now that schedulers don't give lists of changes to addBuildset, there's no need to keep a list of important/unimportant changes; just state.

-## Later ##

-This section can hold tasks that don't need to be done by 0.9.0, but shouldn't be forgotten, and might be implemented sooner if convenient.

-### MQ ###

-The MQ layer currently only has a simple (single-master) implementation.
-We should have some or all of

-* AMQP
-* AMP-based master-to-master communication (full mesh, with every master talking to every other master)
-* ZeroMQ

-### Data API ###

-* Add identifiers for builders (url-component safe strings), and allow use of those in place of integer IDs in data API paths.
-  For example, external users might find it easier to look at a request queue with `/builder/smoketest/requests` rather than `/buidler/12/requests`.
-* Specify ``slaves`` instead of a single slave for builds, to leave open the possibility of a build running on zero or multiple slaves.

-### Infrastructure ###

-* Use some fancy algorithms to delay message transmission until the data is known-good in the database, for cases where the underlying database is asynchronously replicated.
-* Make the DB API a sub-component of the Data API, so that the two can be more tightly coupled (allowing for more effective filtering, sorting, and pagination) and so that it is clear the DB API should not be used outside of teh Data API implementation.
-This will also permit changes to the DB API with fewer compatibility concerns.

-### Documentation ###

-* Document how to write a scheduler: the ``addBuildsetForXxx`` methods, as well as the proper procedure for listening for changes.